brunoruviaro/ardour4-tutorial/_posts/2014-08-23-working-with-regions.md

 ## Duplicating Regions

 In addition to "*Control*" + "*Click*" + *drag* and standard copy/paste, Ardour offers other handy ways to duplicate regions.
-Use the Select/Move Objects tool to select one or more Regions, and use the **Duplicate** function to make one or more copies (menu *Regions > Duplicate*).
+Use the Grab Mode (Select/Move Objects) to select one or more Regions, then use the **Duplicate** function to make one or more copies (menu *Regions > Duplicate*).
 Three options are available: